brockfanning/sdg-indicators/_translations/indicator.md

   data : "Data"
   metadata : "Metadata"
   us : "U.S."
+  jm: "Jamaica"
+  editing : "Edit"
-  editing : "Edit (Requires Password)" this-table : "This table provides information on metadata for SDG indicators as defined by the United Nations Statistical Commission.
-Complete global " documentation : "metadata documentation on all indicators in Goal " provided : ", unless otherwise noted, is provided by the UN Statistics Division." available : "This table provides metadata for the actual indicator available from U.S. statistics closest to the corresponding global SDG indicator.
-Please note that even when the global SDG indicator is fully available from U.S. statistics, this table should be consulted for information on national methodology and other US-specific metadata information."
+  this-table : "This table provides information on metadata for SDG indicators as defined by the United Nations Statistical Commission.
+Complete global "

+  documentation : "metadata documentation on all indicators in Goal "

+  provided : ", unless otherwise noted, is provided by the UN Statistics Division."

+  available : "Outlined below is the metadata for this indicator as produced by the National Statistics System in Jamaica.
+This table should be consulted for information on national methodology and other specific metadata information, including the Ministry, Department or Agency responsible for the production of this indicator."
 es:
   sub-subtitle : "Indicador"
   tab-instructions : "Consulte la pestaña de metadatos para obtener información sobre fuentes, definiciones y metodología"